Gase: Dolphins await NFL's decision on game

 "I've never been through anything like that," said Gase, a Michigan native in his second season with the Dolphins.
 "I don't know what to expect.
 I just want our guys to think, 'Hey, we know what we're doing.'"

-The Florida State baseball league said that it is canceling the finals of its playoffs and will have co-champions after the playoffs.
-The league will hold single games on Tuesday and doubleheaders, if necessary, on Wednesday.
+The Florida State baseball league said it is canceling the finals of its playoffs.
+The league will hold single games on Tuesday and doubleheaders, if necessary, on Wednesday to crown co-champions.

+UCF also announced Tuesday that its home football game against Memphis, originally scheduled for Saturday night at 8 p.m.
+ET, has been rescheduled to Friday at 6:30 p.m.

 Both the University of Florida and University of Miami said in statements that they are monitoring the storm in regards to athletic events both schools have scheduled.